krocat/Toon-Skill/README.md

 ### Download code from github

-1. Click on the green "Clone or download" button just under the yellow bar
+1. Click on the green "Clone or download" button
 2. Click download ZIP
 3. Unzip the file to a known place on your hard-drive